-First of all, AFEX is an African company, with strong local management and staff, supported by the international management and financial resources of the Lonrho Group.
+First of all, AFEX is an African company, with strong local management and staff.
 Our local East African knowledge and expertise is coupled with a Pan-African focus: AFEX is ready to work in any country within Africa where we can partner with our clients to deliver appropriate remote site solutions.
 AFEX always seeks to employ local nationals in each country of operation, and recruits with an eye to creating and maintaining strong teams in each country.
 AFEX is sensitive to the cultural and ethnic backgrounds of the communities we work within, and we actively solicit the involvement of village elders.

 For example, in a current project in Lamu, Kenya, AFEX is working with the client’s Community Relations Officer and a council of local Imams to promote good community relations, and vet potential staff drawn from the surrounding community.
 We identify ways and means of promoting community goodwill in order to work efficiently and safely within sensitive and / or post-conflict environments, partnering with local stakeholders to plan and promote ethical business, maximize the employment of local people, and introduce effective job-based training and mentoring programs for local staff.
 Such initiatives are not only ethical, in terms of recognizing our obligations to our host community, but prudent, in terms of encouraging the local community to be stakeholders and beneficiaries in the positive outcomes of a successful project.